 3. Solid Anchor Point

 The anchor point is a point that is touched by the drawing hand when the bow is fully drawn and ready to shoot.
 Having a solid anchor point will ensure a perfectly executed shot every time.
-An archer’s anchor point is wherever feels comfortable to the individual, but it is usually on the archer’s mouth, chin, or nose.
+An archer’s anchor point is wherever it feels comfortable to the individual, but it is usually on the archer’s mouth, chin, or nose.
 You need to have a consistent anchor point by putting the drawing hand in the same place every time before you shoot to ensure accuracy with every shot.

 4. Focus, Concentrate, and Relax